 You may be a good candidate for a bridge if you are missing natural teeth and are committed to maintaining good oral hygiene practices.
-If left unfilled, empty space in your mouth left by missing teeth can cause the surrounding teeth to shift out of position over time.
-This can increase the risk of tooth decay and gum disease, in turn cause further tooth loss.
+If left unfilled, space in your mouth left by missing teeth can cause the surrounding teeth to shift out of position over time.
+This can increase the risk of tooth decay and gum disease and cause further tooth loss.

-Fixed bridges can also positively impact the appearance of your smile, and make chewing and speaking easier.
-In addition, they safeguard your appearance by preventing the collapse of your facial features that can cause premature wrinkles and age lines.
+Fixed bridges can also impact the appearance of your smile, and make chewing and speaking easier.
+In addition, they can safeguard your appearance by preventing the collapse of your facial features which can cause premature wrinkles and age lines.

 What type of bridges are there?

-In addition to traditional bridges, another popular bridge option is the resin bonded or "Maryland" bridge, primarily used for the front teeth.
+In addition to traditional bridges, another bridge option is the resin-bonded or "Maryland" bridge, primarily used for the front teeth.
 This is usually the most economical choice when the abutment teeth are healthy and don't contain large fillings.

-With resin bonded bridges, the pontic is fused to metal, which can be bonded to the abutment teeth with a resin cement and hidden from view.
+With resin-bonded bridges, the pontic is fused to metal, which can be bonded to the abutment teeth with resin cement and hidden from view.
 This reduces the amount of preparation on the adjacent teeth.

-Another type of bridges, which can be used if there are teeth on only one side of the span, is the cantilever bridge.
+Another type of bridge, which can be used if there are teeth on only one side of the span, is the cantilever bridge.

 What are the dental bridge procedures involved?

-The bridge framework can also made of zirconia (a white material) and then covered in porcelain (for the best aesthetic results).
+The bridge framework can also be made of zirconia (a white material) and then covered in porcelain.

 How do I care for a bridge?

-Having a bidge maeans it's more important than ever to brush, floss and see your dentist regularly.
+Having a bridge usually means it's more important than ever to brush, floss and see your dentist regularly.

 Your dentist may suggest you use floss threaders to help remove bacteria from hard-to-reach spaces between the bridge and adjacent teeth and gums.